-Here are the best night lights for kids and babies 2020
+Best Night Light for Kids and Babies 2022

 Older kids might be embarrassed about needing or wanting a night light and will appreciate the idea of the 360-degree rotating star projection you get here, which is designed as a desk lamp.
 It contains four LED bulbs that project a starry sky on the walls and ceilings for a cool effect that mimics the outdoors.
 Remove the inner plastic cover and it becomes a desk lamp.
 Add the shade to dim the lights for nighttime.

 There are eight modes, including warm yellow, blue, red, and green lights, and the warm, soft light won't stimulate the eyes or disrupt sleep.
 Choose from multiple color or single-color mode with clear-colored stars.
-It's spherical in shape, and comes with a blue base (pink is also available).
+It's spherical in shape, and comes with a blue base, however, it is available in other color options.

 This light is appropriate for kids aged 8-12.
 The gorgeous starry sky helps develop their imagination and creativity, and can distract them from fears at nighttime.
 Plus, you can use the light for other purposes as well, like parties and sleepovers.
 It can plug in via USB or run from four AAA batteries (not included), though it's advised to take the batteries out if you aren't using them.
 Get a 100% money back guarantee if you aren't satisfied with it.